ericholscher/ericholscher.com/site/blog/drafts/sphinx-isnt-just-for-python.rst

 Conclusion
 ----------

-Sphinx is the most advanced open source documentation toolkit that exists, and you should strongly consider it for any documentation project.
+I hope that this shows you how Sphinx can be used for documentation all kinds of software, not just Python.
+It is a fantastically powerful documentation tool, and you shouldn't discard it without looking at it closely.